cyriux/Talks-History/drafts/AdvancedDesign.md

 The best design may be too good to be true.

 - CRUD by default: Not useful because we know so little everything's just a notebook at the moment: CRUD
+- Expand the Design-Requirements Grey Zone: Design Vs Requirements (Alistair Cockburn), or the different between discovering and inventing
 - Messy Domains: Identify early messy domains (subject to arbitary external or historical peculiarities) vs strictly regular domains (that you own, or that only depend on pure logic reasoning)
 - Intelligence Cap: Using concepts not everybody involved can understand is irrelevant,